zoecournia/DREAMM/README.md

 # About DREAMM
 DREAMM provides a fast and robust prediction of protein-membrane interfaces for peripheral membrane proteins using ensemble machine learning.
+DREAMM is also available as a [web-server](https://dreamm.ni4os.eu/).

 ## Getting Started
 ### Prerequisites